There’s an old tunnel near Clingmans Dome, but it’s not exactly “under” it.

-I have to believe, however, that either route is preferable to the route we took on a gravel road winding up mountains and along ridgebacks.
+I have to believe, that either route is preferable to the route we took on a gravel road winding up mountains and along ridgebacks.

 We didn’t know that when we set out to meet some relatives coming from the North Carolina side.

 Because Max Patch is so remote, there’s no cell service so we printed out our directions and followed accordingly.

-It was evident we’d made a tactical error early on but with no way to contact our family, we decided to press on.
+It was evident we’d made a tactical error early on.
+But with no way to contact our family, we decided to press on.

-Round Mountain Road isn’t one of those that hang along a precipice, but it is a windy mountain gravel road in the middle of nowhere and our Ford Focus wasn’t exactly built for the job.
+Round Mountain Road isn’t one of those that hang along a precipice.
+But it is a windy mountain gravel road in the middle of nowhere.
+And our Ford Focus wasn’t exactly built for the job.

-While I white-knuckled it past places like Rattlesnake Branch and Lemon Gap I contemplated the possible headlines that might appear following our ill-fated and untimely demise.
+While I white-knuckled it past places like Rattlesnake Branch and Lemon Gap, I contemplated the possible headlines that might appear following our untimely demise.

 The biggest issue was the uncertainty.
 Were we being led on a goose chase?
 If we were on the right road had we stayed on it?

-Round Mountain Road had a few offshoots, usually unmarked, and while common sense dictated which gravel path was the main road, it felt like something of a crapshoot.
+Round Mountain Road had a few offshoots, usually unmarked.
+And while common sense dictated which gravel path was the main road, it felt like something of a crapshoot.

-Eventually, we pulled into the small parking lot, grateful for both the views before us and that we had survived to see them.
+Eventually, we pulled into the small parking area, grateful for both the views before us and that we had survived to see them.